rbowsley/lamplighthelp/source/21-1-4_List_of_all_Word_template_merge_tags.markdown

-# 21.1.4 List of all Word template merge tags
+# 21.1.4 List of All Word Template Merge Tags

 > Merge tags in Word Templates are replaced with information from profiles and {{activity}} records.
 This is the list of all the tags you can use.

-These are the mail merge tags you can use in Word templates.
+These are the mail merge tags you can use in [Word templates](/help/index/p/21.1.3).
 They are all case-senstive and need to be entered into your templates exactly as they appear here.
-Ignore any translations in your system (e.g. you have 'House number' instead of 'Address line 1' on the contact details tab of a profile, you need to use 'Address line 1' in your templates.
+Some of these fields might have been translated (or renamed) in your system, but you will need to use the original names (e.g. if you have 'House number' instead of 'Address line 1' on the contact details tab of a profile, you need to use 'Address line 1' in your templates).
+You can see which terms have been changed in your system by going to Admin > System administration > Customise {{Lamplight}} > Change terms used in Lamplight For en_GB'.

-### Profile tags - name and contact details
+### Profile Tags - Name and Contact Details

 | Field | Tag |
 | :--- | :--- |